topikachu/ev3dev/Home.md

 - [Getting Started](#GettingStarted) - Do this stuff first to establish a known-good platform
 - [Next Steps](#NextSteps) - Update the kernel, add modules, configure Wifi

+For the kernel hackers among you, please have a look at the [ev3dev Kernel Hacker's Notebook][KernelHackersNotebook] that @dlech was good enough to merge into this repository.
+This kind of co-operation is what makes Open Source awesome!

 ### <a name="DefaultRootPassword"/> Default `root` Password

 Thanks to a couple of adventurous early adopters, it has been made clear that the default `root` password is a little hard to find, so I'm putting it up here in the wiki home page where it cannot be missed: